JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2024_05.md

 1) Have a transcendent vision of life and existence

-Do you not know that the God of heaven has sent his spirit to live within you, and that this spirit will lead all truth-loving, God-serving mortals beyond this life and through the portals of death to the eternal heights of light where God waits to receive his children?
-[UB 133:4.4](/en/The_Urantia_Book/133#p4_4)
+Do you not know that the God of heaven has sent his spirit to live within you, and that this spirit will lead all truth-loving, God-serving mortals beyond this life and through the portals of death to the eternal heights of light where God waits to receive his children? <a id="a93_271"></a>[UB 133:4.4](/en/The_Urantia_Book/133#p4_4)

 2) Show a thirst for truth, seek it incessantly

-The love of adventure, curiosity, and horror of monotony, which are traits inherent in evolving human nature, were not put there merely to exasperate and irritate you during your short stay on earth, but rather to suggest to you that death is but the beginning of an endless race of adventure, of an everlasting life of expectation, of an eternal voyage of discovery.
-[UB 14:5.10](/en/The_Urantia_Book/14#p5_10)
+The love of adventure, curiosity, and horror of monotony, which are traits inherent in evolving human nature, were not put there merely to exasperate and irritate you during your short stay on earth, but rather to suggest to you that death is but the beginning of an endless race of adventure, of an everlasting life of expectation, of an eternal voyage of discovery. <a id="a97_368"></a>[UB 14:5.10](/en/The_Urantia_Book/14#p5_10)

 If my words remain in you and you are willing to do the will of my Father, you are truly my disciples.
-You will know the truth and the truth will set you free.
-[UB 162:7.2](/en/The_Urantia_Book/162#p7_2)
+You will know the truth and the truth will set you free. <a id="a99_160"></a>[UB 162:7.2](/en/The_Urantia_Book/162#p7_2)
 <br style="clear:both;"/>

 <figure id="Figure_3" class="image urantiapedia image-style-align-left">